Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 >
 > Otherwise, you may receive a dbt Cloud Enterprise account for evaluation purposes by [requesting one from the dbt Labs team](https://www.getdbt.com/contact).

-- Requires basic dbt familiarity
+#### Basic dbt familiarity

-  - To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first
+To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first

 <!-- ------------------------ -->
 ## Launch Snowflake and dbt Cloud for this Quickstart